QRSG 2017: Terry Roberts

 Transportation: Terry Roberts - Arranging rides for people to various services and events.

-PWRDF: Currently vacant - PWRDF, or the Primate’s World Relief and Development Fund is the social action arm of the Anglican Church of Canada.
+PWRDF: Simon Burns - PWRDF, or the Primate’s World Relief and Development Fund is the social action arm of the Anglican Church of Canada.
 PWRDF began in 1958 as a first response led by the Primate Howard Clark to the Springhill Mine Disaster in Nova Scotia, and then the following year to the famine in India.
 So we have 60 years of experience.
 PWRDF has become the means by which we respond to the gospel’s call to bear witness to God’s healing love in a broken world.
 We work around the world in dynamic partnerships to advance development, respond to emergencies, assist refugees and to act for positive change.

 The Vision of PWRDF is “A truly just, healthy and peaceful world”